preciofishbone/OmniaDocsG2/general-assets/add-link/index.rst

 .. image:: add-link-new3.png

 You can use this asset to add a link to a page or document in the tenant, or create a Custom link to any web page.
 A mailto link can be created using a Custom link.
-Anchors are supported and can be used here.
-To link to an anchor, simply type the anchor name in the field.
+Anchors are supported and can be used here, in a Custom liink.

-For information on how to add anchors to a text in Omnia, see the heading "Add an anchor (bookmark)" on this page: :doc:`Editing text with the RTF Editor </general-assets/rtf-editor/index>`

 Custom link
 ************